j4w8n/supakit/README.md

 └ +page.svelte
 ```

-### During Layout Server Requests
+### Server-side Layout

-When using a `+layout.server.ts` file, first check for a null `locals.session.user` before using a Supabase server client via `locals.supabase`.
-You can also check `locals.session.access_token` or `locals.session.refresh_token`.
-If there's no user, then the server client won't be authenticated to make Supabase requests.
+When using a `+layout.server.ts` file, check for a null `locals.session` before using a Supabase server client via `locals.supabase`.
+If there's no session, then the server client won't be authenticated with a user.

 ```js
 /* src/routes/(auth)/+layout.server.ts */